tuxkernel/PyLibGen/README.md

 ### Creating aliases for pylibgen

 I'm too lazy!
-If open a terminal, I don't want type python3 pylibgen -a Julian Osorno
+If open a terminal, I don't want type 'python3 pylibgen.py -a Julian Osorno'

+It

 **Happy Reading!**